EvReN-jr/TDR-Topological-Dimensional-Reduction/README.md

 This version is much faster.
 It outputs the important column numbers (with index +1) and their importance levels as a list.

-The developer of the code is Kenan Evren BOYABATLI kbybtli@gmail.com Developer of the system is Uğur YİĞİT, Lecturer Dr. ugur.yigit@medeniyet.edu.tr
+The developer of the code is Kenan Evren BOYABATLI, e-mail: kbybtli@gmail.com Developer of the system is Dr. Uğur YİĞİT, e-mail: ugur.yigit@medeniyet.edu.tr

 ## Citation Importance:

 Although our algorithm is open source, it is important that our work is recognized and documented academically.
 In this way, we can trace the origin of the algorithm and those who contributed to its development.
 Please refer to the following article when using the algorithm:

+"Uğur Yiğit, The rough topology for numerical data, Arxiv. https://doi.org/10.48550/arXiv.2206.05776"

 "Gökhan Kazar, Uğur Yiğit, Kenan Evren Boyabatlı, Prediction of Maintenance Cost Overruns in Public School Buildings with the Rough Topological Approach, appearing in Automation in Construction, 2024."